autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/03/README.md

 <br>

-* in this challenge we exploit the determinism of a pseudo-random function compose of a global accessible variable, `blockhash`, and no added entropy.
+* in this challenge, we exploit the determinism of a pseudo-random function composed uniquely of an EVM global accessible variable (`blockhash`) and no added entropy.

 <br>